Labeled A, B, C, and D in the diagram below are four electronic t... | Channels for Pearson+

 9. Quantum Mechanics Bohr Equation

 Labeled A, B, C, and D in the diagram below are four electronic transitions in a hydrogen atom.
-Find the energy (J) of the photon emitted for A, B, C, and D.
+Find the wavelength (nm) of the photon emitted for A, B, C, and D. Identify which transition/s lead/s to the emission of visible light.

 Labeled A, B, C, and D in the diagram below are four electronic transitions in a hydrogen atom.
-Find the energy (J) of the photon emitted for A, B, C, and D.
+Find the wavelength (nm) of the photon emitted for A, B, C, and D. Identify which transition/s lead/s to the emission of visible light.

 ANSWERS OPTIONS